-Perhaps the evidence was discovered outside the scope established in the warrant or didn't match the expectations.
+Perhaps the evidence was discovered outside the scope established in the warrant or needed to match the expectations.

 Regardless of the reasons for the search, you have legal rights but will need a seasoned federal defense lawyer to expose any issues.
 Perhaps we can prove there was a lack of probable cause.
 Reaching out to a lawyer knowledgeable about the search and seizure rule may be the best way to protect your rights.

 If you are under investigation for a federal crime, agents can aggressively seek the evidence, including warrantless searches, which are not uncommon.
 Retaining a lawyer when you know a federal search warrant has been authorized is best to protect yourself from criminal prosecution.

 You can contact our office for a free initial case review via phone or the contact form.
 The Hedding Law Firm has offices in Los Angeles, California.